-Once approved, the Hard Rock Bristol Resort and Casino will boast the largest gaming space in the state.
-It also happens to be the closest potential Virginia casino to Tennessee.
+The Hard Rock Bristol Resort and Casino is the first location to debut.
+It boasts the largest gaming space in the state and happens to be the closest potential Virginia casino to Tennessee.

-Located just across the border in Bristol, Virginia, the $150 million casino would be a 90,000-square-foot project.
+Located just across the border in Bristol, Virginia, the $150 million casino is a 90,000-square-foot project.

 Riverboat on the Potomac, an off track betting (OTB) facility that specializes in horse racing and keno, is currently the only Virginia gambling option available.
 The riverboat is located within a six-hour drive from the border near Bristol, Tennessee.